You Could Be the Reason: Case for Support

 I've written copy for all sorts of brands and for a wide variety of applications — from taglines to website copy to brochures.
-But for the past five-ish years, I've done so exclusively for Saint Louis University, where I'm charged with creating communications that deal with fundraising and alumni engagement.
+But for the past nine years, I've done so exclusively for Saint Louis University, where I'm charged with creating communications that deal with fundraising and alumni engagement.
 Here, some highlights.

 Saint Louis University celebrated its bicentennial in 2018.
 I created the 200 Years, 200 Reasons to Celebrate SLU campaign as a way of applying this milestone to fundraising.
 Beginning in late 2017, this messaging was used for Annual Giving's major direct mail pieces.
 Print pieces and follow-up emails featured beautiful aerial photography of SLU's campus and highlighted several (out of 200) of SLU's accomplishments from throughout its history.
 Social media posts were created from the same art and list of accomplishments, and social ads encouraged alumni to donate.
 A space on the online gift form allowed donors to contribute their own reason for celebrating SLU with a donation.